04 Apr 2022

-For the past few weeks, members of the House of Lords have debated the detail of, among other things, its measures to crack down on protest and criminalise nomadic communities.
+In recent weeks, parliamentarians have debated the detail of, among other things, its measures to crack down on protest.

-Opposition to the new laws now includes over 350 organisations, 800,000 members of the public, a number of senior former police officers, three UN Special Rapporteurs, and the government's own human rights watchdog.
+Opposition to these measures now includes over 350 organisations, 800,000 members of the public, a number of senior former police officers, three UN Special Rapporteurs, and the government's own human rights watchdog.
 International civil freedoms monitor Civicus has even placed the UK on its watchlist of countries which are seeing a rapid decline in civic freedoms – alongside with Belarus, Nicaragua and Afghanistan.

 The UN COP26 summit showed us, more than ever before, the power of protest to hold world leaders to account.
 The police bill includes a range of measures which would limit our ability to similarly hold leaders to account in the future – including restricting protests due to their noise, convicting protesters for breaching police conditions even if they didn't know about them, extending prison sentences for protesters.

 The bill also creates new police powers to confiscate the homes of Gypsy, Roma and Traveller families suspected of trespass.
 On 13 December, these measures tragically passed without amendment following a drawn vote in the House of Lords.

 On 17 January, peers voted on the anti-protest parts of the bill and rightly rejected almost all of the government's last-minute attempts to add even more authoritarian measures – such as police stop and search powers for protesters and individual protest banning orders.
 They also passed new amendments to remove dangerous measures already in the bill, including the powers to restrict noisy protests.